collabnix/dockerlabs/README.md

 ![My image](https://raw.githubusercontent.com/collabnix/dockerlabs/master/images/dockerlabs.jpeg)

-- A $0 Learning Platform for All Levels - from the ground up
+- A $0 Learning Platform for All Levels - from the ground Up
 - Over 500+ Highly Interactive Docker Tutorials and Guides
 - Well tested on Docker Desktop  and can be run on Browser (no Infrastructure required)

-## 🧑‍💻 Target Audience

-- DevOps
-- Application Developers
-- Solution Architects

-## 🚀 Platform
+## 🚀 Tested Platform

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - [Play with Docker Platform](https://labs.play-with-docker.com/)